 Einstein spent the last years of his life trying to unify those 2 theories because as great as they are, problems and inconsistencies occur in some situations which show that neither theory has all the answers.
 They’re essentially incomplete.

 One such situation is a black hole.
 Black holes are massive in density.
-They are so dense and heavy, that not even light can escape it’s gravitational pull.
+They are so dense and heavy, that not even light can escape its gravitational pull.
 But they are also incredibly small.
-Gravity has compressed all that mass into an tiny point called a singularity.
+Gravity has compressed all that mass into a tiny point called a singularity.
 Do we use relativity to explain a black hole because it contains so much mass or quantum mechanics because it is so tiny?

 And there exists the problem.
 Because the center of a black hole is both incredibly tiny, yet incredibly massive, you cannot avoid using both general relativity and quantum mechanics at the same time.
 When you attempt to do just that, 1+1 equals 8.
 They break down and give nonsensical predictions and answers that don’t make sense.
 It’s kind of like living in a city with 2 different sets of traffic laws that often conflict with each other.
 The universe is not nonsensical, 1+1=2 not 8, so something is terribly wrong.